AlexIoannides/elasticsearchr/README.md

 }
 ```

 Documents are classified into 'types' and stored in an 'index'.
 In a crude analogy with traditional SQL databases that is often used, we would associate an index with a database instance and the document types as tables within that database.
-In practice this example is not accurate - it is better to think of all documents as residing in a single - possibly sparse - table (defined by the index), where the document types represent sub-sets of columns in the table.
+In practice this example is not accurate - it is better to think of all documents as residing in a single - possibly sparse - table (defined by the index), where the document types represent non-unique sub-sets of columns in the table.
 This is especially so as fields that occur in multiple document types (within the same index), must have the same data-type - for example, if `"name"` exists in document type `customer` as well as in document type `address`, then `"name"` will need to be a `string` in both.

-Each document is a 'resource' that has a Uniform Resource Locator (URL) associated with it.
+Each document is considered a 'resource' that has a Uniform Resource Locator (URL) associated with it.
 Elasticsearch URLs all have the following format: `http://your_cluster:9200/your_index/your_doc_type/your_doc_id`.
-For example, the above `iris` document could be living at `http://localhost:9200/iris/data/1`.
+For example, the above `iris` document could be living at `http://localhost:9200/iris/data/1` - you could even point a web browser to this location and investigate the document's contents.

 Although Elasticsearch - like most NoSQL databases - is often referred to as being 'schema free', as we have already see this is not entirely correct.
 What is true, however, is that the schema - or 'mapping' as it's called in Elasticsearch - does not _need_ to be declared up-front (although you certainly can do this).
 Elasticsearch is more than capable of guessing the types of fields based on new data indexed for the first time.

 For more information on any of these basic concepts take a look [here][basic_concepts]

 ## `elasticsearchr`: a Quick Start
 `elasticsearchr` is a **lightweight** client - by this I mean that it only aims to do 'just enough' work to make using Elasticsearch with R easy and intuitive.
 You will still need to read the [Elasticsearch documentation][es_docs] to understand how to compose queries and aggregations.
 What follows is a quick summary of what is possible.

-### Resources
+### Elasticsearch Data Resources
 Elasticsearch resources, as defined by the URLs described above, are defined as `elastic` objects in `elasticsearchr`.
 For example,

 ```r
 es <- elastic("http://localhost:9200", "iris", "data")
 ```

-Refers to documents of types 'data' in the 'iris' index located on an Elasticsearch node on my laptop.
+Refers to documents of type 'data' in the 'iris' index located on an Elasticsearch node on my laptop.
 Note that:
 - it is possible to leave the document type empty if you need to refer to all documents in an index; and,
 - `elastic` objects can be defined even if the underling resources have yet to be brought into existence.